diego120978/WHSTechNotes/journal.md

 # September 05, 2024

 What could I have done differently in drafting or explaining the instructions?
-Were there any parts that were unclear or confusing?
+Were there any parts that were unclear or confusing? i could've explained it simpler term so more people would understand